Blue-BigTech/reddit-DM-bot/README.md

-# Python Bulk Message Sender for Reddit
+# Python DM bot for Reddit

 ##### *For educational purposes only.*